CVS makes $8B bet on Signify Health

 CVS Health has agreed to acquire Dallas value-based care enabler Signify Health for approximately $8 billion.

-Why it matters: After losing out on One Medical to Amazon and watching Walgreens make bets on VillageMD and CareCentrix, CVS has finally gained a major foothold in health care delivery.
+Why it's the BFD: After losing out on One Medical to Amazon and watching Walgreens make bets on VillageMD and CareCentrix, CVS has finally gained a major foothold in health care delivery.

 Zoom in: CVS has been outspoken about its intent to move closer to the patient, away from its historical roots.
 Signify moves CVS away from the pharmacy — and into the home.